Legal Erasure

 In Colombia, the path toward LGBTQI+ equality has hit a wall of institutional coldness.
 While the streets pulse with a vibrant demand for human rights, the nation’s Congress recently chose to uphold a dangerous indifference by rejecting a law that would have banned conversion therapy.

-Two smiles, one flag, and a wold of pride.
-Despite ongoing challenges, such as the recent rejection of a law banning conversion therapy, the fight for love and acceptance remains unwavering.
+Mariana Sanz de Santamaría and Viviana Vargas Vives share two smiles, one flag, and a world of pride.
+Despite ongoing challenges, such as the recent rejection of a law banning conversion therapy, their fight for love and acceptance remains unwavering.

-A moment of pure celebration at the parade a woman proudly holds a flag that boldly states "Love is Love."
+A moment of pure celebration at the parade, a woman proudly holds a flag that reads “Love is Love.”

 A baby blue unicorn stands out against a backdrop of signs and a sea of supporters, embodying the playful and inclusive spirit of the parade.